ProjectLibertyLabs/siwf/libraries/sdk-web/README.md

 http://localhost:3000/example.html
 ```

-Your SIWF Button Demo should now be running! 🚀
+Your SIWF Button Example should now be running! 🚀

 ## 📝 **Getting Started - SIWF Button For Your Web App**